Vaibhav-12521/Problem-of-the-day-geeksforgeeks-/Symmetric Tree.md

 ## 📝 Problem Statement

-Given the root of a binary tree, determine whether it is symmetric around its center (i.e., a mirror image of itself).
+Given the root of a binary tree, check whether it is **symmetric**, i.e., whether the tree is a **mirror image of itself.**

-A binary tree is **symmetric** if the left subtree is a mirror reflection of the right subtree.
+A binary tree is symmetric if the left subtree is a mirror reflection of the right subtree.
 ---

 ## 📥 Input